These are the best games available on the Oculus Quest 2

 Super Punch Out meets Rocky in VR

 Creed: Rise to Glory strikes the sweet spot between the more realistic Thrill of the Fight and the cartoonish Knockout League.
-As the eponymous boxing phenom played by Michael B. Jordan, you'll enjoy a short campaign where you take on opponents with different skillsets and techniques as you rise to the top.
-The campaign is relatively short at just a few hours of hard punching, but you can follow it up with freeplay bouts or PvP matches against online opponents.
+As the eponymous boxing phenom played by Michael B. Jordan, you'll enjoy a short campaign where you take on opponents with different skill sets and techniques as you rise to the top.
+The campaign is relatively short at just a few hours of hard-punching, but you can follow it up with freeplay bouts or PvP matches against online opponents.

 We tested our original Creed: Rise to Glory review on the PSVR and Oculus Rift, but the core mechanics that we loved remain unchanged for the portable version.
 You're guided by Rocky Balboa himself as you learn boxing techniques and wear out your arms on a punching bag, then step into the ring.
 Unlike games where you just swipe your controllers wildly, this game has a stamina meter that will tire out your character if you throw too many punches — so you need to be strategic.
-Don't worry, you'll still be incredibly sore after a few matches.
+Don't worry.
+You'll still be incredibly sore after a few matches.

-Though we wish the story mode was much longer, it at least succeeds in making you feel like a bonafide boxing star.
+Though we wish the story mode were much longer, it at least succeeds in making you feel like a bonafide boxing star.
 And when it comes to fighting online opponents, you can choose or play against Rocky franchise boxers like young Balboa, Apollo Creed, and Ivan Drago.
-These cameos make your fights feel more dramatic, like you've stepped into the classic films. —Michael Hicks
+These cameos make your fights feel more dramatic like you've stepped into the classic films. —Michael Hicks

 Dance Central